a-ignatov-parc/requirejs-sandbox/README.md

 # Description

-Sandbox manager for [require.js](http://requirejs.org/) that allows to multiple apps without theirs execution scope intersection.
-Can be helpfull when you need to run your app with other apps and you don't want to change your app codebase.
+Sandbox manager for [require.js](http://requirejs.org/) that allows to run multiple apps without their's execution scope intersections.
+Can be helpful when you need to run your app with other apps and you don't want to change your app codebase.
 Just setup and run.

 ---